NameHero and A2 Hosting both offer LiteSpeed hosting, so whose better?

-A2’s plans can be confusing since they offer shared, managed WordPress, unmanaged, VPS, and several other types of hosting.
-Make sure you look at A2’s features page (as well as NameHero’s features page) to see what each plan comes with.
-A2 lists features that are part of LiteSpeed Cache and QUIC (which NameHero has too) but I wouldn’t call this part of their hosting service.
+A2 plans are confusing since they offer shared, managed WordPress, unmanaged, VPS, and several other types of hosting.
+Make sure you look at A2’s features page (and NameHero’s features page) to see what each plan comes with.
+A2 lists features that are part of LiteSpeed Cache and QUIC (which NameHero has too) but I wouldn’t say this is unique to their hosting.

 14. TrustPilot Rating – NameHero Has Better TrustPilot Reviews

 NameHero has a slightly better TrustPilot rating.
-Although I don’t trust these reviews completely (most of them are funneled through the host’s support), it can often give a good indication on whether a host has good support or not, and that they care about their reviews.
+Even though I don’t trust these reviews completely (most of them are funneled through the host’s support), it can often give a good indication on whether a host has good support or not, and that they care about their reviews.

 15. Winner – NameHero Is Better Than A2 Hosting

-Even though they’re a newer host, the CEO (Ryan) is a genuinely helpful person which you can see in his YouTube videos.
-I have used both A2 Hosting (for my girlfriend’s restaurant website) and NameHero (for my own smaller personal websites) and can definitely say NameHero wins.
+Even though NameHero is a newer host, their CEO (Ryan) is a genuinely helpful guy which you can see in his YouTube videos.
+I’ve used both A2 Hosting (for my ex’s restaurant website) and NameHero (for my own smaller personal websites) and can definitely say NameHero is better.